-Mount the sensor to a solid surface with the nylon mounting screw provided to prevent galvanic corrosion.
-To accurately measure red and far-red photon flux density incident on a horizontal surface, the sensor must be level.
-An Apogee Instruments model AL-100 Leveling Plate is recommended to level the sensor when used on a flat surface or being mounted to surfaces such as wood.
-To facilitate mounting on a mast or pipe, the Apogee Instruments model AL-120 Solar Mounting Bracket with Leveling Plate is recommended.
+Mount the sensor to a solid surface with the nylon mounting screw provided.
+To accurately measure photon flux density incident on a horizontal surface, the sensor must be level.
+An Apogee Instruments model AL-100 leveling plate is recommended for this purpose.
+To facilitate mounting on a cross arm, an Apogee Instruments model AL-120 mounting bracket is recommended.

 To minimize azimuth error, the sensor should be mounted with the cable pointing toward true north in the northern hemisphere or true south in the southern hemisphere.
-Azimuth error is typically less than 1 %, but it is easy to minimize by proper cable orientation.
+Azimuth error is typically less than 0.5 %, but it is easy to minimize by proper cable orientation.

 In addition to orienting the cable to point toward the nearest pole, the sensor should also be mounted such that obstructions (e.g., weather station tripod/tower or other instrumentation) do not shade the sensor.
-Once mounted, the green cap should be removed from the sensor.
-The green cap can be used as a protective covering for the sensor when it is not in use.
+Once mounted, the blue cap should be removed from the sensor.
+The blue cap can be used as a protective covering for the sensor when it is not in use.